DungKHoang/Examples-OneView-Ansible-Playbook/README.md

    *  Sample-uplinkset.yml
         - query interconnect type to get port name
         - query URI of network and network sets
-        - create uplink set with uplink ports, nativeNterok and networks
+        - create uplink set with uplink ports, nativeNetwork and networks